Sustainable Development Goals Banner

 Major Activities conducted/ policies implemented by UPES:

-• Protsaahan Free-of-Cost’ Higher Education Opportunities for the underprivileged meritorious students of Purkal Youth Development Society (PYDS) Learning Academy, Dehradun to pursue higher education at UPES.
+• Protsaahan: UPES offers free-of-cost higher education opportunities to the underprivileged meritorious students from the Purkal Youth Development Society (PYDS) Learning Academy, Dehradun empowering them to pursue higher education at UPES.

 4.3 - Lifelong learning opportunities